kanatatsu64/kbcli/README.md

 ### url ALIAS
 In order to define a url alias, add a item to `URL` hash.
-The addition should be done below the `URL setting` comment.
+The addition should be done below the `URL settings` comment.

 - #### example
 ```shell